Riddhi1629/Inventory_Management_System/README.md

         "received": <boolean_value_for_item_recieved>,
         "date": <date>(In the form: "2012-01-01T23:30:00+02:00")
     }
+    You will recieve back the all the detalils of items and supplier along with the purchase information.
     Similarly for all the other operations described in step 5 use '/purchase/<id>'

 8. For Placing the order of the items use '/order/<id>' and also provide,